Tesfamariam100/datafun-07-ml/README.md

 Visualize the data to gain insights:
 ### Plotting the distribution of COVID deaths per 100,000 population

-### Plotting the distribution of COVID deaths per 100,000 population

 ### Split the Data:

 `X = mortality_df[['Population_2020']]